Guidelines and Tips

 - Take note of the sponsor's deadline.
 Don’t forget to factor-in the five-day submission deadline and the routing and review of your proposal packet prior to submission.

-- Determine if the sponsor limits the number of proposals an institution can submit.
+- Determine if the sponsor limits the number of proposals to be submitted from one institution or the number of awards made to one institution.
 If this is the case, review our information on limited submission opportunities.

 - If available, sign up for email alerts related to your funding opportunity to notify you of any changes that may impact your submission.

 - Contact your research administration pod when you identify or become aware of a funding opportunity to which you would like to respond.

 Developing a Proposal